stevendaye/raisely-signup/README.md

  - Test [Test the app with Jest, Sinon and Chai]

 ## Good To Know
  - FirstName and LastName are controlled to only accepts String characters.
-Therefore No special characters is allowed.
-Eg: *John Doe* is good. *John Doe12* is not good.
+Therefore No special characters is allowed except hyphenated names.
+Eg: **John Doe** is good. *John Doe12* is not good. *Anne-Marie Ford-London* is good. *Anne_Marie Ford* is not good.
  - Password was controlled to only accept Strings and Nubers.
 Therefore No special characters is allowed.
 Eg: *Hello123* is good. *hello-_123[]* is not good
  - Email is controlled to be a regular and valid email address.
-Eg: *john@doe.com* is good. *john@doe* is not good.
+Eg: *john@doe.com* is good. *joHn@doe* is not good.

 ## Links
  - Production URL Link: `https://the-raisely-signup-app.herokuapp.com`